 Many mental health conditions often disrupt cognition, or how you think.
-The experienced team at Blackhawk TMS, with offices in Danville and Napa, California, specializes in mental health disorders and can help you understand the relationship between your disorder and cognition and help you devise techniques to change your cognition or thought process.
+The experienced team at Blackhawk TMS, with an office in Danville, California, specializes in mental health disorders and can help you understand the relationship between your disorder and cognition and help you devise techniques to change your cognition or thought process.
 To schedule a consultation, call the office today or book an appointment online.

 Cognition is a general term that refers to your thinking.
 While balancing your checkbook or drafting an email requires thinking skills, cognition also takes into account your subconscious thinking, such as the interpretation of sensory signals and the empathy you feel for those suffering.